Risk Factors Dashboard

 In the case of foreign acquisitions, the need to integrate operations across different cultures and languages and to address the particular economic, currency, political and regulatory risks associated with specific countries.

-Cultural challenges associated with integrating employees from the acquired company into our organization, and retention of employees from the businesses we acquire.
+Cultural challenges associated with integrating associates from the acquired company into our organization, and retention of associates from the businesses we acquire.

 Liability for or reputational harm from activities of the acquired company before the acquisition or from our strategic partners, including patent and trademark infringement claims, violations of laws, commercial disputes, tax liabilities and other known and unknown liabilities.

-Litigation or other claims in connection with the acquired company, including claims from terminated employees, customers, former shareholders or other third parties.
+Litigation or other claims in connection with the acquired company, including claims from terminated associates, customers, former shareholders or other third parties.

 Our failure to address these risks or other problems encountered in connection with our past or future acquisitions and investments or strategic alliances could cause us to fail to realize the anticipated benefits of such acquisitions, investments or alliances, incur unanticipated liabilities, and harm our business generally.